comcomist/contextualcrypt/README.md

   *  2.3.2. password,
   *  2.3.3. newTuid,
   * 2.3.4. newPassword.
-* 3. User Login is successful only after each od the steps is successful:
+* 3. User Login is successful only after each of the steps is successful:
-   3.1. server check for successful matching of h(password) with password and of Tuid with h(Tuid), 3.2. renaming Tuid to newTuid and updating the managing hmap arguments to (newTuid,newPassword), 3.2. user optionally reset pubKey,
+  *   3.1. server check for successful matching of h(password) with password and of Tuid with h(Tuid),
+  *   3.2. renaming Tuid to newTuid and updating the managing hmap arguments to (newTuid,newPassword),
+  *   3.2. user optionally reset pubKey,
-   3.4. user get the server schedule.
+  *   3.4. user get the server schedule.